luigieai/kubefs/REVIEWING.md

 [Instructions](https://contribute.cncf.io/maintainers/github/templates/recommended/reviewing/#the-reviewing-role)

-⚠️ **Pick the statement that matches the reviewer role for your project**

-Only maintainers review pull requests.

-OR

 The reviewer role is distinct from the maintainer role.
 Reviewers can approve a pull request but they cannot merge it.
 A maintainer handles final approval and merging the pull request.